Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 #### HMIMessageObserver

-Interface used by **HMI Massage observer** to notify SDL about new HMI message.
+Interface is used by **HMI Message Handler** to notify SDL about new HMI messages.

 ###### Methods: